Getlabs Webhooks

 -

-server should reject the event, as it might be a forged or altered request.
+missing, your server should reject the event, as it might be a forged or

 Webhook Response Codes